Established in 1992, Cardiff based advice firm Grosvenor Butterworth (Financial Services) Limited, closed its doors in 2018.

 This came after the Financial Conduct Authority said recommendations they had given to clients to invest in the Discretionary Fund Manager Beaufort Securities, were “unsatisfactory”.

 The company were initially placed under a section 166 review.
 This meant they had to have the supervision of a third party to review its practises regarding certain regulated activities, which included advising on pension transfers.
 The FCA then went on to stop Grosvenor Butterworth’s regulated activity altogether and the company subsequently went into administration.

-Beaufort Securities themselves also expressed concern, with reports claiming they had sent their clients letters advising them to seek advice on the suitability of the recommendation they had received to invest with Beaufort and as to whether they had grounds to make a claim for compensation.
+Even Beaufort Securities themselves expressed concern, with reports at the time claiming they had sent letters to their clients advising them to seek advice on the suitability of the recommendation they had received to invest with Beaufort and if they had grounds to make a compensation claim.

 Quite often Mis-selling occurs as a result of poor or negligent financial advice.
 A regulated adviser or company has a duty to ensure the recommendations they make are suitable to your needs and risk profile.

 If they didn’t this could be mis-selling and you may be able to make a claim for compensation.

 If you were advised by Grosvenor Butterworth and you have any concerns about the advice you received and would like to talk to our team about it, please call 0114 2664216.